jgege/UNI-CSCU9V5/CSCU9V5.md

 #### One to one![](/mnt/jgdata/school/uni_bsc/CSCU9V5/notes/images/interaction_c_one_to_one.png)

-- Appropiate in systems with static configurations of interactions between individual processes
+- Appropriate in systems with static configurations of interactions between individual processes
 - Example:
-  - pipline in unix commands
+  - pipeline in UNIX commands

 #### Any to one ![](/mnt/jgdata/school/uni_bsc/CSCU9V5/notes/images/interaction_c_many_to_one.png)

-- Multple clients interact with a single server
+- Multiple clients interact with a single server
 - Clients invoke a well known server
 - Server accepts requests from any client
 - Server does not know which client will interact next, waits for the next client